bpype/blender-studio-pipeline/docs/addons/cloudrig/generator-parameters.md

 #### With Shapes
 When disabled, only the properties or custom shapes will be preserved on the generated rig, but the shape object assignments will be reset.

+### Base Wire Width
+Defaults to 0.5, this value is added to the Wire Width of all bones in the generated rig.
+You can reduce it to 0 if you find the lines too thick, but this is not recommended for the sake of users with poor eyesight.

 # Rig Components